 Information about Electronics Technology coming soon.

-The emphasis in industrial technology received initial accreditation in 1998, and is fully accredited by the National Association of Industrial Technologists (NAIT).
+The emphasis in industrial management and technology received initial accreditation in 1998, and is fully accredited today by the Association of Technology, Management, and Applied Engineering (ATMAE).

 Industrial technology is a science-based curriculum.
 It is desirable for students entering this emphasis to have taken one physics and one level of mathematics.
 In addition, prior computer knowledge is beneficial in preparing for your studies.